Mohamed-Samehh/Financial-Advisor/README.md

-An intelligent financial advisor platform that provides personalized financial recommendations using artificial intelligence and machine learning algorithms.
-The application analyzes user financial data to offer insights on investments, savings, and financial planning.
+This is an intelligent financial advisor platform that provides personalized financial recommendations using artificial intelligence and machine learning algorithms.
+The system analyzes user financial data to offer insights on investments, savings, and financial planning.